javiercamarenatriguero/KmpMovies/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform project as example of list of movies targering iOS & Android.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: